tuplee/PiBox/README.md

 In fact, it would be nice in general if I could visit a location with a network I want to use, leave a computer somewhere in the vicinty, and then remote into that computer so that I can explore the networks local to that device.

-Essentially I need a router that I can remote into, but I need it to display a GUI so I can use web browsers on that router.
-That's what PiBox is.
+Essentially I need a battery-powered router that I can remote into, but I need it to display a GUI so I can use web browsers on that router.
+That's the idea of PiBox.
 Yes I know PiBox is already known as a NAS.
 I can't think of a better name and I don't really care at this point.
 Let's build it first.

 See the reference links file to get acquainted with the the technologies involved.
 See the connection diagram to get a visual idea of the project - better diagrams are in the works.